CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 <div><strong>3.
 Create trust relationship with CenturyLink Cloud.</strong>
 </div>
 <ul>
-  <li>Prior to starting this step, <strong>contact the Tier 3 NOC to acquire the public certificate</strong> that validates the message coming from Tier 3.</li>
+  <li>Prior to starting this step, <strong>contact the CenturyLink Cloud NOC to acquire the public certificate</strong> that validates the message coming from CenturyLink Cloud.</li>
   <li>In the ADFS 2.0 Management console (or whatever IdP service that's being used), create a new Relying Party Trust.
 This is where the settings from the CenturyLink Cloud are added to the local IdP so that it recognizes the SAML authentication request and can
     validate the inbound signature.
     <br />